Vivonet/Gravity/README.md

 One key use of plugins is to handle element instantiation from a node where the default behavior is unsatisfactory.
 By default, Gravity uses the name of the element to identify a class and instantiate a default (parameterless) instance of that class, which can then be configured by handling the node's attributes in turn.
 However, if the element name does not correspond to a class name, or the class requires more complicated initialization (e.g. UICollectionView), you can create a Gravity plugin to accomplish this.

 Note that the same class can be at once both a GravityElement and a GravityPlugin when it makes sense to do so.
 For example, the UIStackView+Gravity extension provides attribute handling for UIStackView elements, but also registers itself as a GravityPlugin in order to explicitly handle the `<H>` and `<V>` shorthand tags.

+###Accessing Constraints
+You can programmatically get a reference to the native `NSLayoutConstraint` for any of a node's many different constraints by passing a string identifying the constraint, generally by the name of the attribute the constraint affects.
+This can be very handy for animations or if you need to programmatically adjust a layout in real time.

+For example, if you've explicitly set a width, minWidth, maxWidth, etc., you can access the corresponding constraint by passing in "width", "minWidth", and so on.

+Note: There are only a handful of these implemented at the moment.
+More to come.

 ##Q&A
 **Q: Isn't a XIB file already XML?
 Why do I need another XML format?**